 - Preheat oven to 375 F. Take the dough out of the fridge and roll out on a piece of parchment paper to ½ inch in thickness.
 Use a 4 inch circular or scalloped cookie cutter to cut shapes out of the dough.
 Coat a muffin tin with oil and carefully press each shape into the cavities.

-- Scoop 3 Tbsp of the pumpkin pie filling into each crust.
+- Scoop 3 tablespoon of the pumpkin pie filling into each crust.
 Drop the muffin tin on the counter a few times to remove any air bubbles and even out the filling.

 - Bake the pan in the oven for 20 - 25 minutes until the crust is golden brown.
 Let cool before topping with whipped coconut cream.